IntensiveCoLearning/trustless-agents/0xultravioleta.md

 * * *

-I don’t know if I’ll be joining the hackathon... but I’d love the chance to **demo all of this during Trustless Agent Day in Buenos Aires**.
+I don’t know if I’ll be joining the hackathon… but I’d love the chance to **demo all of this during Trustless Agent Day in Buenos Aires**.
 That would be a dream come true.

 Infinite thanks again to everyone who made this possible — for the knowledge, the space, and your patience.